ChristianZimpelmann/christianzimpelmann.github.io/_pages/about.md

   - /about.html
 ---

 I am a Postdoctoral Research Associate at [IZA](https://www.iza.org/person/28688/christian-zimpelmann) after finishing my PhD at the University of Bonn in 2021.
-In May 2023, I visted the University of Oxford in May 2023.
+In May 2023, I visted the University of Oxford.
 I am on the 2023/2024 academic job market.

 [//]: # My research is on the intersection of labor economics, behavioral economics, and household finance.